jrasmusson/ios-professional-course/Bankey/9-NotificationCenter/README.md

 Sometimes you need to send messages far and wide in your app.
 And `NoficiationCenter` is a way to do that.
 In this section we are going to use `NotificationCenter` to help us with logout.

-Let's add a logout button to our `AccountSummaryViewController` screen, and see why sending that message out is harder than it looks.
+Let's start by adding a logout button to our `AccountSummaryViewController` screen, and see why sending that message back to our `AppDelegate` is harder than it looks.

-## The limitations of protocol-delegate

-Talk about the trade-offs between these and other communication patterns.

-- Protocol-delegate
-- NotificationCenter
-- ResponderChain

-There are others

-- KVO
-- Combine
-- Closures

 ## Adding a logout button

-First let's add the logout button as a `UIBarButtonItem`.
+First let's add the logout button to our `AccountSummaryViewController`.

 **AccountSummaryViewController**